YimanZhanguk/Web-economics/README.md

 # Web-economics
 real time bidding -- bidding strategy
-This is the project code for group part.
+group_project: This is the project code for group part.